What is histoplasmosis?

 Can the disease be treated?

 Yes, although not all pets will survive.
-Fortunately, cats tolerate the newer anti-fungal agents such as fluconazole (brand name Diflucan®) and itraconazole (brand names Itrafungol® and Sporanox®) better, with fewer side effects, when compared to the agents being used several years ago.
+Fortunately, cats tolerate the newer anti-fungal medications such as fluconazole (brand name Diflucan®) and itraconazole (brand names Itrafungol® and Sporanox®) better, with fewer side effects, when compared to the medications being used several years ago.
 Your cat will require several months of medication to successfully treat this disease; in most cases, treatment will need to be continued for 4-6 months.
 Your cat will require regular rechecks with your veterinarian including blood tests and X-rays if the lungs are affected.

 What is the prognosis for my cat?